 John and Joanna do not know one another.
 They have never met, and yet the similar symptoms in their lives are as a result of learned beliefs and perceptions.
 Are you John, or Joanne?

 Anxiety occurs in many ways, and the associated symptoms can manifest it more ways still.
 From phobia to social anxiety and fear of open spaces to fear of flying.
-Common as these types are, generalised anxiety disorder (GAD) affects up to 1 in 25 adults in the UK, often between the ages of 35 and 55.
+Common as these types are, generalised anxiety disorder (GAD) GAD is a common condition and according to the NHS, is estimated to affect up to 5% of the UK population and more common between the ages of 35 and 59.

 Do you worry and become physically anxious at most everything?
 It may be, however, that it is one primary and prevalent issue that creates those worries for you, rather than the perception of ‘everything’ – and these individuals will also receive our attention today.